e-zk/site/posts/talking-computers.md

 back then.

 My use of LLM chatbots is basically negligible.
-I have used them on very rare occasion for mundane tasks like converting an un unwieldy Markdown table to TOML.
+I have used them on very rare occasion for mundane tasks like converting an unwieldy Markdown table to TOML.
 I rarely actually "converse" with LLMs for any kind of research or code generation or anything like that.
 I just feel like chat is such a weird medium for "AI".
 I'm aware that due to the nature of LLMs it is basically